 If it feels like you’re watching the same Justice League except in super slow motion, that’s because you are.
 If it feels like we’ve been down this road before, it’s because we have.

 Here’s Snyder talking to film critics about his fight with Warner Bros. over his movie’s runtime.

 “I want to make the best movie I can.
 I want to put pressure on myself as a filmmaker and say, ‘What’s the coolest movie?’
 And if the coolest movie is 3-hours long then that’s the coolest movie.
 I understand and respect my partners at Warner Bros.
 I want them to have financial success with the film.
 You know, when you look at it that way, they invested a lot of money into it, they want it to be good.
 But on the other hand, I would tell them that I think the very things they think are too long, or too violent, or too sexy are the very reasons to go to the movie.”

 By the way, that quote comes from 2008 in reference to the Snyder Cut of Watchmen, not Justice League.
 Because apparently Snyder has learned nothing in the last 12 years.

 I Could Keep Going, But Do I Need To?

 If you’re excited to watch the newer, longer, darker version of Justice League, then good for you!
 I really mean it.
 It’s just a superhero movie, after all; it’s supposed to bring you some degree of entertainment.

 Just don’t expect too much from it, please.

-Recently, Snyder scolded a critic on Twitter with this burn: “You said you enjoyed the theatrical cut of Justice League like you enjoy your Saturday morning cartoons… Well this is made for grownups, so you’re not in the demographic.”
+In August 2020, Snyder scolded a critic on Twitter with this burn: “You said you enjoyed the theatrical cut of Justice League like you enjoy your Saturday morning cartoons… Well this is made for grownups, so you’re not in the demographic.”